wattwatchers/le_completeness_analysis/README.md

 # LE completeness analysis

-This project is used to analyse offline devices in a fleet with the aim to find out *why* devices are offline.
+This project is used to analyse the completness of LE interval data for a device, a range of devices or a fleet.

 # Install